Updated: September 17th, 2014

 Use with scripting

-You can quickly create scripts using the powerful listener plugin (add to the plugins path) The scripts can modified and used to create all kinds of amazing designs using the vector designs.
+You can quickly create scripts using the powerful listener plugin (add to the plugins path) The scripts can modified and used to create all kinds of amazing designs using the Vector graphics.

 Modify the designs